Table of Contents

 Myth of Thoth in Popular Culture

 The character of Thoth appears in the video games Smite and Persona 5.
 The film, Gods of Egypt, also portrays Thoth as one of the important deities of Egypt.
-Alesiter Crowley created a Tarot card game, based on the myth of Thoth.
+British magician and esotericist Alesiter Crowley created a Tarot card game, based on the myth of Thoth.

-Thoth features in a logo of the The University of Cairo.
+Thoth features in the logo of The University of Cairo.